Tap, tap, tap.

 His voice broke through her thoughts, startling her back to reality.
 Suddenly aware of the crime she was seconds away from committing, she lowered her hands back down.

-“Please state your full name.”
-The officer repeated in exasperation, the tapping of his pencil increasing by the second.
+“Please state your full name,” the officer repeated in blatant exasperation, the tapping of his pencil increasing by the second.
 Nora’s irritation grew but she still managed to answer his question without reaching over his desk and wrenching the godforsaken pencil out of his hands.

 Nora had vowed long ago that so long as she lived, Samantha would always be her number one priority.
-A promise so sacred that, nothing else ever mattered to her because to Nora, the moment Sam was born, not even God himself mattered.
+A promise so sacred that nothing else ever mattered to her because to Nora, the moment Sam was born, not even God himself mattered.
 Before her loyalty to any higher being, came her loyalty to her family.
-Afterall, Sam had never been just her little sister and both of the siblings were aware of this fact even if it was never explicitly stated.
+After all, Sam had never been just her little sister.
+They were parent and child and both of the siblings were aware of this fact even if it was never explicitly stated.

 The moment she first held Sam in her arms and stared into her breathtakingly clear eyes, that’s when Nora knew that she would do anything for that child even if it meant giving her own life.
 After her mother passed away, Nora raised and cared for Sam as her own, taking on the role of her surrogate mother and giving her all the love and attention she had to offer.
-Admittedly before Samantha came into her life, although Nora had been a rather estranged child, she was nevertheless loyal to her family and had always cared for, as well as respected her parents, having held them in high regard.
-Despite this, it could be said that Nora only truly understood the importance of family, the moment Sam was born.
+Admittedly before Samantha came into her life, Nora’s relationship with her parents had been strained for a substantial amount of time, even more so when her mother’s illness had been caught late into her pregnancy.
+Nora had lashed out at the unfairness of the situation

-The past few days of her disappearance seemed like an eternity and Nora couldn’t even bring herself to go to sleep much less go to work.
-As a result she had ended up having to call herself sick, but after a week of not showing up she was quite certain that she’d already lost her job by this point.
+The past few days of her disappearance seemed like an eternity and Nora couldn’t so much as bring herself to go to sleep much less go to work.
+As a result, she’d ended up having to call herself sick, but after a week of not showing up Nora was quite certain that she’d already lost her job by that point.
 Nora had gotten to the point where she chose to roam the streets surrounding the hospital at night instead of drowning in despair at home, knowing that her inability to sleep would only cause her to begin to imagine horrible scenarios regarding her sister’s disappearance.

 Despite this, her nightly strolls didn’t help to ease her frustration at all, rather her desperation had instead begun to consume her slowly to the point of suffocation.
 An entire week had passed and yet there was still absolutely no news about Sam’s disappearance.

-“So I understand that you are the mother of the eight year old child Samantha Isadora Castro who disappeared on November the 3rd around 8:30pm, correct?” the officer questioned in a somewhat condescending tone, interrupting Nora’s reverie.
-The man gave her a judgemental look, which did not miss Nora’s attention.
+“So I understand that you are the mother of the eight-year-old child Samantha Isadora Castro who disappeared on November the 3rd between the hours of 5:30 to 7:00 pm correct?” the officer questioned in a somewhat condescending tone, interrupting Nora’s reverie.
+The man eyed her in close scrutiny before fixing her with a judgemental look, which did not miss Nora’s attention.

 “No. That would not be correct.
 However, I am her legal guardian if that is what you’re inquiring about,” she clarified irritably.

-“That so?” he brushed her off, “Moving on, in the report it says here you were both at the hospital visit-”
+“That so?” he brushed her off dismissively, “Moving on, in the report, it says here you were both at the hospital visit—”

 “I’m sorry but c-can we just pause for a moment?
 Just a quick second if you don’t mind.
 You see, I’m a little curious as to how it’s possible that not once in this entire week have I received a call regarding my sister?
 Have you guys even begun to search for her?
 Because it sure as hell doesn’t seem like it based on the fact that you have no news so far on my sister’s whereabouts, otherwise we wouldn’t be going over all of this again.”
 Nora cut him off before he could go any further.
 She was tired of having to answer obvious questions, and tired of having to call the police department every day to find out if there was any information about her sister.
 Each second that she spent away from Sam, without knowing who took her and what might have happened to her had driven Nora to desperation.